karakun/karakun.github.io/_posts/2025-02-25-java-enterprise.md

     Enhancements] [JEP 333: ZGC: A Scalable Low-Latency Garbage Collector](https://openjdk.org/jeps/333)

--   Added **var keyword** for local variable type inference, this feature enhances code readability, especially in cases where the type is obvious from the context, such as with collections or complex types.
+-   Added **var keyword** for local variable type inference.
+This feature enhances code readability, especially in cases where the type is obvious from the context such as with collections or complex types.
 [Modern Language Features] [JEP 286:
     Local-Variable Type Inference](https://openjdk.org/jeps/286)